futzu/SCTE-35_HLS_x9k3/README.md

    ```
    ---
 ### `load scte35 cues from a text file`

-     * Sidecar Cues will be handled the same as SCTE35 cues from a video stream.
+    Sidecar Cues will be handled the same as SCTE35 cues from a video stream.

-     * line format for text file : pts, cue
+    line format for text file : pts, cue

-       * pts is the insert time for the cue, A four second preroll is standard.
+    pts is the insert time for the cue, A four second preroll is standard.

-       * cue can be base64,hex, int, or bytes
+    cue can be base64,hex, int, or bytes
-    * Example sidecar file

   ```smalltalk
   a@debian:~/x9k3$ cat sidecar.txt